 David Gault undertakes medical negligence and personal injury reporting, including cases fought in the American courts, but not criminal cases.
-Currently cases are split approximately 70/20 between plaintiff and defendant with 10% joint instruction.
-Areas of internationally recognized expertise are ear deformity, piercings, cable strike injuries, laser surgery, correction of failed aesthetic surgery and extravasation injury.
+Currently cases are split approximately 80/20 between plaintiff and defendant with 10% joint instruction.
+Areas of internationally recognized expertise are ear deformity, piercing problems, cable strike injuries, laser surgery, correction of failed aesthetic surgery and extravasation injury.

-To enquire about instructing Mr Gault, solicitors and medico-legal agencies should first contact email@example.com to request a copy of our Terms and Conditions.
+To enquire about instructing Mr Gault, solicitors and medico-legal agencies should first contact us to request a copy of our Terms and Conditions.
 We are unable to accept instructions from claimants direct.
 Please note that all fees are payable before the report is dispatched.

 Patients who attend for interview and examination for the preparation of a medical report are asked to allow one hour for the appointment.
 It is helpful if any documentation on the problem, such as diary entries showing the timeline of the problem, paperwork supplied or photographic evidence of the injuries sustained can be brought along to the appointment.